nemkonzul/1upwebapp/scripts/README.md

 ## Prerequisits
 Python 3.5+ is installed.
-You have gone through the setup described in the root.
+You have gone through the setups described in the root.

 ## Guideline
 1. Run the script